 - Smartphones for sale in the EU has to bear the CE mark.
 It means that the product complies with relevant regulations in the EU market.
 Moreover, it has to bear the WEEE symbol.

 - If you import smartphones to the US, the product has to be compliant with FCC.

 Where to source Chinese smartphones from?

-The order can be placed online: Alibaba and Aliexpress are the best-known B2B sites, the former is used for big deals, the latter – for private orders.
-Of course, we should remember basic safety measures, only the usage of professional verifying tools may help us to determine the identity of our Chinese counterpart.
+The order can be placed online: Alibaba and AliExpress are the best-known B2B sites, the former is used for big deals, the latter – for private orders.
+Of course, you must verify your potential supplier before placing your order.